JuneStepp/OneLauncher/README.md

 ## Startup Scripts

 Startup scripts are Python scripts that will be run before every game launch.
 When installing an add-on with a startup script the user will be prompted for permission for the script to run and shown the contents of the script.
 It is likely that users will not give permission for your script to run, so make sure to program in a message for that situation.
 See the [Compendium Files](#Compendium-Files) section for how to add a startup script to your add-on.

+# Custom Clients

+## OneLauncher Banner Image

+Game banner images are displayed above the newsfeed in OneLauncher.
+All images are scaled to 136 pixels in height keeping aspect ratio and should ideally should be 300x136.
+Images following the path `{Game Directory}/{Locale Resources Folder}/banner.png` will replace the default image for that game and locale.
+If there is no image for a user's selected locale, the default image will be shown.
+An example path is `C://Program Files/Standing Stone Games/Lord of The Rings Online/en/banner.png`.